 Scoring your projects on all the factors is not necessary, or applicable at one time.
 The criteria listed are simply to give you an overview of how to evaluate the projects you have in the pipeline.

-The rule of thumb when using a scoring criteria is that it should be self-explanatory and addresses the major concerns of the stakeholders to make it acceptable in your company.
+The rule of thumb when using a scoring criteria is that it should be self-explanatory and address the major concerns of the stakeholders to make it acceptable in your company.

 At the end of the scoring, the project with the highest score is ranked at the top.

 If this seems exhaustive, here’s a little warning: it is.
 Getting caught up in the nitty gritty can lead you to create a long catalog of criteria and complex weightage formulas.
-Remember: each factor you add only adds more work for the PMO as well as the time needed to assess priorities.
-It could also blur the results as not all information you have will be objective.
+Remember that each factor you add only adds more work for the PMO as well as more time needed to assess priorities.
+It could also blur the results, as not all information you have will be objective.

-The solution: start with two, and add additional when necessary.
-There’s no one-fits-all solution and to gain a process that is repeatable for your organization, you will have to experiment a few times.
+The solution is to start with two and add more when necessary.
+There’s no one-size-fits-all solution.
+To gain a process that is repeatable for your organization, you will have to experiment a few times.